TERMS AND CONDITIONS OF TRADE

 Any quotation made by the Supplier is not an offer to sell and no Purchase Order given in pursuance of any quotation will bind the Supplier unless and until such Purchaser Order is accepted by the Supplier in its absolute discretion.
-All quotations are subject to withdrawal or variation by the Supplier at any time prior to acceptance of a Purchase Order.
-If the Purchaser has provided the Supplier with a forecast of future requirements or has provided to or accepted from the supplier a specification of the Goods, the Purchaser acknowledges that the Supplier will be entitled to rely on the accuracy of such forecast(s) and/or specification(s) for the purpose of ordering materials and arranging its people and other resources so as to be able to meet those forecast and/or specified requirements.
-In the event that the Supplier deems any such forecast and/or specification to have been materially changed, the Supplier shall be entitled to invoice the Purchaser for all costs, expenses or losses which result from the Supplier having relied on the earlier forecast and/or specification.
+All quotations are valid for a period of four (4) weeks, unless a shorter or longer period is advised by the Supplier to the Purchaser in writing, and are subject to withdrawal or variation by the Supplier at any time prior to acceptance of a Purchase Order.
+If the Purchaser has provided the Supplier with a forecast of future requirements or has provided to or accepted from the Supplier a specification of the Goods, the Purchaser acknowledges that the Supplier will be entitled to rely on the accuracy of such forecast(s) and/or specification(s) for the purpose of ordering materials and arranging its people and other resources so as to be able to meet those forecast and/or specified requirements.
+In the event that the Supplier deems any such forecast and/or specification to have been materially changed, the Supplier shall be entitled to invoice the Purchaser for all costs, expenses or Losses which result from the Supplier having relied on the earlier forecast and/or specification.
 Such invoice will be subject to the normal terms of payment applying to the Purchaser.
 The Supplier shall also be entitled to invoice the Purchaser for all finished Goods made to forecast and/or specification and not taken by the Purchaser within 1 month of production.
 Such invoice will be subject to the normal terms of payment applying to the Purchaser.

 Terms of payment are cash with order unless COD or credit or the use of credit card has been approved by the Supplier.
 If credit is satisfactorily established, terms are strictly net 7 days from the date of invoice, unless otherwise agreed to by the Supplier in writing.
 Any credit limit determined by the Supplier, in its absolute discretion, and as varied from time to time by the Supplier, shall apply to all purchases of Goods from the Supplier.
 If payments are not made within the above terms the Supplier is entitled to calculate and charge interest at a rate of 15% per annum calculated daily.